-Equipped with the novel Aero dry dispersion unit, the new Mastersizer 3000 particle size analyzer from Malvern Instruments now extends dry measurement to the widest possible range of sample types.
+Equipped with the novel Aero dry dispersion unit, the new Mastersizer 3000 particle size analyzer from Malvern Panalytical now extends dry measurement to the widest possible range of sample types.

 The design of the Aero reflects state-of-the-art dry powder dispersion knowledge and enables users to measure materials from cement to coffee, cohesive minerals to fragile pharmaceuticals, from 0.1 micron up to 3.5 mm in the dry state.
 Rapid and efficient, this new dispersion unit is supported by the fastest data acquisition rates available.
 Dry measurements become stable more quickly, and even challenging samples with very wide size distributions are measured accurately.

-Aero S dry powder disperser for the Malvern Instruments mastersizer 3000.
+Aero S dry powder disperser for the Malvern Panalytical mastersizer 3000.

 Dry dispersion of powders is a fast, intuitively appealing and environmentally neutral (no requirement for the disposal of liquid dispersants) approach to sample preparation for laser diffraction particle sizing.
 However, its application to fragile, friable particles is constrained by the need to apply enough energy for dispersion without breaking or milling the sample.